Updated March 18, 2021

 Between Main North Rd, Lefevre Rd, Medindie Rd & Robe Tce.

-Vast pair of parks (small & large dogs), to be illuminated in 2016.
+Vast pair of illuminated parks for small & large dogs.
 Parking best via Medindie Rd (closer to LeFevre Rd but shrubby & secluded approach).

 Northfield: L J Lewis Reserve